SheldonSChen/hanafuda/README.md

 The client provides the game website.<br />
 The server provides the lobby, matches up players, and runs matches.<br />
-Multiples matches can play on one server simultaneously.
+Multiple matches can play on one server simultaneously.

 ## Getting Started